 When you invest in these types of retirement plans, you earn an immediate tax deduction.
-Instead of paying those taxes now, you pay in retirement during withdrawals, when you're likely to be in a much lower tax bracket.
-Ultimately, the idea is to keep more of your money by deferring taxes until your retirement years.
+Instead, you pay those taxes in retirement during withdrawals, when you're likely to be in a much lower tax bracket.
+Ultimately, the idea is to keep more of your money by deferring taxes until retirement.